MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ![Hosted machine details](media/capacity-utilization/hosted-details-hostedmachine.png)

 > [!NOTE]
-> - Every hosted machine gets auto-allocated 1 hosted capacity at creation except for hosted machine based on trial user licenses and hosted machine provisionned with an error
+> - Every hosted machine gets auto-allocated one hosted capacity at creation except for hosted machines based on trial user license and hosted machines provisionned with an error.
 > - Hosted machines can be, when necessary (in case of overage), prioritized based on their attended and unattended runs.

 ### 2. Hosted machine groups